2025 CBSC Fellows

 2021 CBSC FELLOWS IN THE FIELD WITH EDGEWOOD AND CLARKSTON PARTNERS

-Three fellows, Elizabeth Beling, Jamie Constantine and Helena Zeleke, are developing a leadership program for Clarkston resident farmers.
-Their work will help realize an effort by the Global Growers Network to not only expand the capacity of small farmers of color, many new Americans, but also establish a network of farmer educators to share skills among the community.
+Three fellows, Elizabeth Beling, Jamie Constantine and Helena Zeleke, are developed a leadership program for Clarkston resident farmers.
+Their work helped to realize an effort by the Global Growers Network to not only expand the capacity of small farmers of color, many new Americans, but also to establish a network of farmer educators to share skills among the community.

-A team of four fellows, Mikail Albritton, Matthew Joesoep, Clare McCarthy and Cara Waite, are working with a coalition of Edgewood based organizations as they work to best partner with residents on their programs.
-Mayson Avenue Cooperative of the Zeist Foundation, Moving in the Spirit and the Wylde Center Edgewood Learning Garden are working with our team with plans to use the information gathered by the CBSC team to plan for future activities in the community.
+A team of four fellows, Mikail Albritton, Matthew Joesoep, Clare McCarthy and Cara Waite, worked with a coalition of Edgewood based organizations to partner with residents on their programs.
+Mayson Avenue Cooperative of the Zeist Foundation, Moving in the Spirit and the Wylde Center Edgewood Learning Garden worked with our team with plans to use the information gathered by the CBSC team to plan for future activities in the community.

 2020 CBSC Projects